jdel0nAY/ae-tools/README.md

 # aftereffects_tools

-Public collection of After Effects scripts and panels by Jean Delaunay.
+Public collection of After Effects scripts and panels.
+Some by myself, some with ai help.

 Each tool lives in its own subfolder and is self-contained. **Panels** go in After Effects' `Scripts/ScriptUI Panels/` folder — restart, then open from the